 You’ve probably heard that investing provides a great way to grow and save money.
 But getting into the stock market isn’t a one-and-done deal.
 It requires research and upkeep to make sure your investments continue to perform well.
 So how do you start the investing process in the first place?
 It’s important to get as informed as possible, find a brokerage that works for you and more.

-If you’d prefer more hands-on help with your investments, connect with a financial advisor today.
+If you’d prefer more hands-on help with your investments, connect with a local financial advisor today.

 What Are Stocks?

 Stocks are shares in ownership of a company that you are allowed to buy.
 This means you become a partial owner of the company, no matter how big or small your share is.
 As the company grows, so does your stock’s value.

 Investing in stocks can give you the flexibility to buy and sell as you please.
 Some stocks pay dividends, which is extra money you see immediately rather than when you sell a share.
 Of course, investing in stock comes with some risk due to the stock market’s own volatility.
 In turn, it’s crucial that you understand stocks before you invest your hard-earned money.